September 23, 2021

-It is also on the southern shore of Lake Apopka and a stop on the West Orange Trail, a popular "rails to trail" bike and pedestrian path in this part of Central Florida.
+It is on the southern shore of Lake Apopka and a stop on the West Orange Trail, a popular "rails to trail" bike and pedestrian path in this part of Central Florida.

-He named St. Petersburg after his hometown in Russia.
+He ended up running the railroad to St. Petersburg, naming the city after his hometown in Russia.

 The great freezes of 1894 and 1895 killed most of the citrus groves, and the railroads had nothing more to ship.

 Then along came a fire in the late 1890's that destroyed most of the downtown.

 The route of the original railroad is now the West Orange Trail, a favorite of walkers and hikers from everywhere.

 Most people who live in this town don't want to go back to the booming old days in Oakland.

 It is primarily a residential community, and the residents prefer the quiet serenity that now prevails.